blazejba/gp2/README.md

 `Blazej Banaszewski`, MSc student of Robotics at University of Southern Denmark.

 ## 2 Acknowledgements
-Special acknowledgements to `John Hallam` for the support, broadening the perspectives and being an inspiration.
+Special acknowledgements to `John Hallam` for the support, broadening the perspectives and being an inspiration for young scientists.

 ## 3 Run
 > $ python3 master.py experiment_name